Tag: happiness

 Making small adjustments works in all areas of your budget, not just your social life.
 Let’s look at travel, a major expense, but also one of the best sources of life experiences for a lot of people.

 For our really lost boy, cutting out travel completely was a nonstarter.
 My sister lived in Los Angeles, one brother lived in Washington D.C., and the other brother studied abroad in Spain.
-My best friends from college lived in New York and Virginia.
+Plus, my best friends from college lived in New York and Virginia.
 My grandma was in South Carolina.

 If I wanted to see my people, traveling was part of the deal.